 Psychologist Robert Plutchik summed it up well in his colorful “Wheel of Emotions”:

 One important thing to keep in mind, however, is that there is no single universal color that will automatically convert better across all of your marketing campaigns.
 The gender, shopping habits and culture of your shoppers may impact their color preferences.

-The goal is to choose a color palette the matches with your brand personality, accentuates your values and that will resonate with your target audience.
+The goal is to choose a color palette the matches your brand personality, accentuates your values and that will resonate with your target audience.
 From there, you may need to do some good old fashioned A/B testing to figure out what works and where you might need to make some tweaks.

-In addition to color scheme, the fonts you use on your website also play a role in making an impression on your visitors.
+In addition to the color scheme, the fonts you use on your website also play a role in making an impression on your visitors.
 Fonts that are clearly legible, for instance, make your content more readable.
-Fonts can also induce certain moods which people will then associate with your brand.
+Fonts can also induce certain moods that people will then associate with your brand.
 Therefore, you want to choose fonts that evoke the right kind of emotions within your target audience.

 Here’s a handy infographic that demonstrates the psychology of fonts: